Stylix58/flame/README.md

 # Install
 **IMPORTANT**: Please check if you have installed [Python 3](https://www.python.org/downloads/) and [Pip](https://pip.pypa.io/en/stable/installing/#installing-with-get-pip-py).
 If not, please install these softwares!
-Also, please check if you don't have traces from Flame auto-installer!

 Run in an terminal (You need to have sudo rights): `wget https://cdn.jsdelivr.net/gh/Stylix58/flame/flame-install.sh ; sudo chmod +x flame-install.sh ; sudo ./flame-install.sh`.